About the Canadian Coast Guard College

 - a 25-metre swimming pool

-- modernly-equipped fitness rooms
+- fitness rooms with modern equipment

-- a hiking trail
+- hiking trail

-- a soccer field
+- soccer field

-- a baseball field
+- baseball field

 The campus hosts college sports teams and clubs, which may include: